c4a-ri/dialbb/docs/document-en/source/06_builtin_blocks.md

 - `conditions`

   Condition (sequence of conditions).
 A function call that represents a condition for a transition.
 There can be more than one.
-If there are multiple conditions, they are concatenated with `;`.
-Each condition has the form `<function name>(<argument 1>, <argument 2>, ..., <argument n>)`. <argument n>)`.
+If there are multiple conditions, they are concatenated with `';'`.
+Each condition has the form `<function name>(<argument 1>, <argument 2>, ..., <argument n>)`.
 The number of arguments can be zero.
 See {ref}`arguments` for the arguments that can be used in each condition.

 - `actions`

   A sequece of actions, which are function calls to execute when the transition occurs.
 If there is more than one, they are concatenated with `;`.
-Each condition has the form `<function name>(<argument 1>, <argument 2>, ..., <argument n>)`. <argument n>)`.
+Each condition has the form `<function name>(<argument 1>, <argument 2>, ..., <argument n>)`.
 The number of arguments can be zero.
 See {ref}`arguments` for the arguments that can be used in each condition.

 - `next state`

-  The name of the destination state of the transition
+  The name of the destination state of the transition.

 There can be other columns on this sheet (for use as notes).

 If the `user utterance type` of the transition represented by each line is empty or matches the result of language understanding, and if the `conditions` are empty or all of them are satisfied, the condition for the transition is satisfied and the transition is made to the `next state` state.
 In this case, the action described in `actions` is executed.

-Rows with the same `state` column (transitions with the same source state) are checked to see if they satisfy the transition conditions, starting with the one written above.
+Rows with the same `state` column (transitions with the same source state) are checked to see if they satisfy the transition conditions, **starting with the one written above**.

 The default transition (a line with both `user utterance type` and `conditions` columns empty) must be at the bottom of the rows having the `state` column values.